 We rested your freshy-harvested Alder log for several weeks before carefully hand-drilling holes around its circumference and length.
 We generously inoculated the drill holes with the organic mushroom spawn of your choice....either Shiitake, Oyster, Reishi, Chicken of the Woods, or Lion's Mane. ...one type of mushroom per log.

-After inoculation, we sealed the drill holes and the log ends with organic, edible cheese wax and/or non-GMO soy wax, and/or bees wax, and or household wax, and/or various mixtures of these waxes.
+After inoculation, we sealed the drill holes and the log ends with organic, food grade wax.
 The wax serves as a sort of band-aid for the inoculation spots and will come off and decompose on its own, just leave it alone.
 Don't pick it off or get concerned when it comes off naturally.
 Your mushroom log is fully self-contained.
 There's no need to feed or fertilize it.
 Your mushroom lives and survives by eating the log!

-Once inoculated the mushroom spawn inside your log began "incubating" or knitting itself together into a single body. like a web or mat inside your log...a process that can take 3-12 months or more, depending on your log size, mushroom type, and your environmental conditions.
+Once inoculated the mushroom spawn inside your log began "incubating" or knitting itself together into a single body. like a web or mat inside your log...a process that can take 6=24 months depending on your log size, mushroom type, and your environmental conditions.
 The incubating process was well underway by the time your log arrives.
 Patience is key here.

 Once you've plucked off all the mushrooms, you can rest your log for several weeks or longer (take a vacation?) or soak it again right away, overnight submerged in cold water, to "force" your mushroom to flush again.
 After a forced flushing, your mushrooms will bloom again in 30-45 days.
 This allows you to "time" your harvests.
 All this happens outside naturally when nature provides cool, wet weather, sometimes several times a year.
 Your log will continue to flush many times over many years until it has consumed your log, and turned the log into mineral soil, which you can add to your garden.